Office Location: Ketchum 166

 BA(H), Economics & Development Studies, Queen’s University, Canada, 2007

-Critical Ethnic Studies, Asian American Studies, Queer & Trans of Color Critiques, Intersectional & Transnational Feminisms, Anti-colonial & Decolonial Thinking, Settler Colonialism Studies, South Asian Studies, Anti-Caste Critiques
+Critical Ethnic Studies, Asian (North) American Studies, Queer & Trans of Color Critiques, Intersectional & Transnational Feminisms, Anti-colonial & Decolonial Thinking, Transnational Settler Colonialisms (US, Canada, India, and Israel), South Asian Studies, Anti-Caste Critiques

-“Making of “Model” South Asians on the Tar Sands: Intersections of Race, Caste, and Indigeneity."
-Journal of the Critical Ethnic Studies (Forthcoming 2019).
+“Making of “Model” South Asians on the Tar Sands: Intersections of Race, Caste, and Indigeneity.”
+Journal of the Critical Ethnic Studies (2019).

 “Queering Conceptual Boundaries: Assembling Indigenous, Marxist, Postcolonial and Queer Perspectives”, co-authored with Paulo Ravecca.
-Jindal Global Law Review, Volume 4, No. 2: 357-378 (2013).
+Jindal Global Law Review (2013).

-“Complicities, Connections, and Struggles: Critical Transnational Feminist Analysis of Settler Colonialism,” special guest editor of Feral Feminisms (4) with Shaista Patel and Ghaida Moussa (2015).
+“Complicities, Connections, and Struggles: Critical Transnational Feminist Analysis of Settler Colonialism,” special guest co-editor of Feral Feminisms (2015), with Shaista Patel and Ghaida Moussa.

 Contributions to Edited Collections (Selected)

-“Brown Bodies, Borders, and Boats: Reading Tamil ‘Irregular Arrivants’ Through the History of the Komagata Maru," co-authored with Nadia Hasan, Sailaja Krishnamurti, Omme Rahemtullah, and Nayani Vathsaladevi-Thiyagarajah.
-In Charting Imperial Itineraries: Unmooring the Komagata Maru, eds.
-Rita K. Dhamoon, Davina Bhandar, Renisa Mawani, and Satwinder K. Bains (UBC Press, Vancouver: 2019).
+“Brown Bodies, Borders, and Boats: Reading Tamil ‘Irregular Arrivants’ Through the History of the Komagata Maru," co-authored with Nadia Hasan, Sailaja Krishnamurti, Omme Rahemtullah, and Nayani Vathsaladevi-Thiyagarajah, in Charting Imperial Itineraries: Unmooring the Komagata Maru, eds.
+Rita K. Dhamoon, Davina Bhandar, Renisa Mawani, and Satwinder K. Bains (UBC Press, Vancouver: 2019). *Anthology received honorable mention from The Canadian Studies Network for the Best Edited Collection in 2020